nicholasjclark/mvgam/README.md

 the model using all of the observations up to the time of the failure.
 We then restart the process and iterate forward until the next refit is triggered.
-The process is computationally much more efficient, as only a fraction of the evaluations typically requires refits (the algorithm is described in detail by Bürkner et al. 2020).
+The process is computationally much more efficient, as only a fraction of the evaluations typically requires refits (the algorithm isdescribed in detail by Bürkner et al. 2020).

 Paul-Christian Bürkner, Jonah Gabry & Aki Vehtari (2020).
 Approximate leave-future-out cross-validation for Bayesian time series models.